Remmeauth/remme-core/docs/use-case-web-auth.rst

 ==================

 1. At the upper right corner, by clicking a dropdown arrow, one will find a "Revoke" button, which allows to revoke current certificate one has logged in with.
-2. Once you expired the certificate, it is recommended to remove it locally: for MacOS user from the key chain (Chrome: Settings => Search for "Manage Certificates") and if Firefox is used - remove it from preferences
+2. Once you expired the certificate, it is recommended to remove it locally: for MacOS user from the key chain (Chrome: Settings => Search for "Manage Certificates") and if Firefox browser is used - one has to remove it from preferences:

 `Preferences > Advanced > "Certificates" tab > View Certificates > "Your certificates" tab > Right click old certificate > Delete`

 ***********************